sami-haq99/sami-haq99.github.io/_pages/about.md

 author_profile: true
 ---

-I am a M.S. student in computer science in University of Illinois Urbana-Champaign (UIUC) working with Prof. Heng Ji since 08/2021.
-Prior to that, I got my B.S. degree from University of Science and Technology of China (USTC) in 2020, and I have work experience in Microsoft Research Asia (MSRA) and Bytedance AI Lab.
+I am a PhD student at Dept of Software and Computer Engineering, College of Electrical and Mechanical Engeneering in NUST.
+Prior to that, I got my MS Software Engineering degree from NUST in 2018, I have been working with different organizations as Sofware Engineering since 2013.

-My research interests lie in Natural Language Processing (NLP), especially text generation, information extraction, and knowledge-aware NLP.
+My research interests lie in Natural Language Processing (NLP), especially text classification, information extraction, and neural machine translation.

 ## Education

-University of Illinois Urbana-Champaign, *08/2021 - present*
+NUST, *08/2018 - present*

-* M.S. (thesis) in Computer Science.
-Advisor: Prof. Heng Ji
+* M.S. (thesis) in Software Engineering .
+Advisor: Prof. Farooque Azam

+Quaid-i-Azam University, *09/2011 - 12/2013*

+* M.Sc. in Information Technology

-University of Science and Technology, *09/2016 - 06/2020*
+Virtual University of Pakistan, *01/2009 - 5/2011*

-* B.S. in Electronic Engineering and Information Science
+* B.Sc. in Computer Science

 ## Publications
 * **Xueqing Wu**, Jiacheng Zhang, Hang Li, *Text-to-Table: A New Way of Information Extraction*, ACL 2022 (to appear).
 2021.